Employment

 - Participate in ongoing training and professional development.

-- Lead occasional professional development for school teachers and staff.
+- Lead or assist with occasional professional development for school teachers and staff.

 - Assist with marketing and outreach efforts with NYC schools.